strath-ace/smart-xai/Earth_Observation_Satellite_Case_Study/README.md

         contains all the codes used for generating the schedules in addition, their respective graphs.
           - #### Manually_created_schedule
-              This folder contains the codes used for creating the manual schedule The first is the main that is used for testing and generating results encorporating 3 functions with each containing their support functions
+              This folder contains the codes used for creating the manual schedule The first is the main that is used for testing and generating results incorporating 3 functions with each containing their support functions
                - test_manual_schedule.py<br/>
                    Uses the 3 functions  below.